rordenlab/dcm2niix/README.md

 If you have any problems with the cmake build script described above or want to customize the software see the [COMPILE.md file for details on manual compilation](./COMPILE.md).

+## Image Conversion and Compression

+DICOM provides many ways to store/compress image data, known as [transfer syntaxes](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage#DICOM_Transfer_Syntaxes_and_Compressed_Images).
+The [COMPILE.md file describes details](./COMPILE.md) on how to enable different options to provide support for more formats.

+ - The base code includes support for raw, run-length encoded, and classic JPEG lossless decoding.
+ - Lossy JPEG is handled by the included [NanoJPEG](https://keyj.emphy.de/nanojpeg/).
+This support is modular: you can compile [libjpeg-turbo](https://github.com/chris-allan/libjpeg-turbo) or disable it altogether.
+ - JPEG-LS lossless support is optional, and can be provided by using [CharLS](https://github.com/team-charls/charls).
+  - JPEG2000 lossy and lossless support is optional, and can be provided using [OpenJPEG](https://github.com/uclouvain/openjpeg) or [Jasper](https://www.ece.uvic.ca/~frodo/jasper/).
+ - GZ compression (e.g. creating .nii.gz images) using either the included [miniz](https://github.com/richgel999/miniz) or the popular zlib.
+Of particular note, the [Cloudflare zlib](https://github.com/cloudflare/zlib) exploits modern hardware for very rapid compression.
+Alternatively, you can compile dcm2niix without a gzip compressor.
+Regardless of how you compile dcm2niix, it can use the external program [pigz](https://github.com/madler/pigz) for parallel compression.

 ## Alternatives

  - [Valerio Luccio's dinifti](http://cbi.nyu.edu/software/dinifti.php) is focused on conversion of Siemens data.